birros/birros.github.io/content/about.en.md

 ## Technology

-All pages on this site are produced using the [Hugo] static site generator and the [Ananke] theme.
+All pages on this site are produced using the [Hugo] static site generator and the [Hugo Bootstrap] theme.
 The sources and the site are hosted on [GitHub].

 ## Credits and Licenses

-All the featured images are from [Unsplash].
 All content and codes presented on the site are published under [CC-BY-SA] and [GPL-3.0] licenses.

 ## Author